MakeSchool-Tutorials/Habitual-Swift4/P08-Cont.-Adding-a-Habit/content.md

 ```
     @IBAction func pickPhotoButtonPressed(_ sender: Any) {
-        guard let selectedIndexPath = collectionView.indexPathsForSelectedItems?.first else {return}
+        guard let selectedIndexPath = selectedIndexPath else {return}
         let confirmHabitVC = ConfirmHabitViewController.instantiate()
         confirmHabitVC.habitImage = habitImages[selectedIndexPath.row]
         navigationController?.pushViewController(confirmHabitVC, animated: true)
     }
 ```

-We want our `ConfirmHabitViewController` to be updated with the new image every time the view appears, so it would be smart to create an `updateUI()` and call it in a `viewWillAppear`, note that we arent doing this in `viewDidLoad()`.
+We want our `ConfirmHabitViewController` to be updated with the new image every time the view appears, so it would be smart to create an `updateUI()` and call it in a `viewWillAppear`, note that we aren't doing this in `viewDidLoad()`.
 You can delete `viewDidLoad()` since we will not need it for this case.

 >[action]
 > Create a private `updateUI()` function, the `private` means that we can only access the function within the `ConfirmHabitViewController`.